Potassium (K⁺) Test: Meaning, Functions, Causes, Symptoms, Normal Range & Complete Guide

 Reference Ranges for Potassium (K⁺)

-Normal ranges may differ slightly by laboratory, but commonly accepted values are:
+Reference ranges may vary slightly between laboratories, but commonly accepted values are:

 Sample Type and Collection